 If you lack enthusiasm, so will your audience.
 If you speak like you are tired, your audience will go to sleep.
 And if your voice becomes monotone, you'll see the tops of heads as people are surreptitiously looking at their phones.

 Avoid these pitfalls by paying attention to vocal variety.

 Vary your pacing and pull the audience in by asking rhetorical questions.
 Or use questions to make a smooth transition from one topic to the next.
 Some great transitional questions include, "Now...what does this mean for us?" or "So, what are you supposed to do next?"
 Be sure to pause briefly to give you audience a few seconds to reflect.

-Brief periods of silence and movement also add interest.
+Embrace the pause.
+Brief periods of silence and movement keep your audience engaged and also add interest.
 If you are on one side of the room and making a point, pause and move to the other side or shift the position of your body to make an alternate point.
 This tactic takes skill to look natural instead of rehearsed but movement is a good technique for giving a lively presentation.

 And if you pause briefly, everybody looks up.
 The pause is one of a speaker's most powerful tools.
 That's why Mark Twain famously said, "No word was ever as effective as a rightly timed pause."

 Vary the level of your voice.
 Lower your voice and pause to drive home a point.
 You want your voice to be sufficiently low for people to work some to hear you but not so low that they will miss what you are saying.
 Use a stage whisper.
 But raise your voice level on the important points.
 By varying your volume, you will keep your audience engaged with your points.

 Use repetition to drive your point home.
 Listening to a talk is different from reading because you only have one shot at what is being said whereas you can always go back a re-read.
 Help people remember key points by repeating them several times.